 The genes that allowed her to survive starvation have permanently switched on in her child.
 And the craziest part about it?
 Those genes can even remain in the “on” position in her grandchildren or great-children.
 There’s real-world examples of this.
-For example, the epigenetic remnants of a famine in the early 1800s live on in Polish people today.
+For example, the epigenetic remnants of a famine in the early 1800s live on in Swedish people today.

 How It Works

 DNA is made up of three main parts:

 - Base pairs (Adenine, Thymine, Guanine, or Cytosine)

 But DNA isn’t the only thing involved in your genetic code.
 All sorts of events and chemicals can change when or how your genes express themselves.
 Not all of these changes are bad.
 For example, a skin cell has the same genetic code as a nerve cell.
 But it acts very differently from the nerve cell because of the genes that have been switched on or off.

 But you don’t even need to turn genes off to modify DNA’s behavior.
 There’s other ways that DNA can be changed.
 For example, DNA wraps around proteins called histones.
 These proteins aren’t inert.
 They can strengthen or loosen their grip on the DNA.
 If they hold tight, they prevent nearby genes from expressing.
 If they relax their grip, they allow nearby genes to express.